twbs/bootstrap-sass/README.md

 @import "bootstrap";
 ```

+If you are importing within the `application.css` file that Rails creates by default, be sure to rename the file to `application.css.scss` for `@import` to work.

 #### Javascripts

 You can include the Bootstrap javascripts through two methods.
 In this case, Sprocket's `//= require` directives are useful, since there is no better alternative.